eficode-academy/lego-scrum-game/README.md

 - New policy from management: all buildings must be peer reviewed
 - Team lead is at meetings entire sprint and will not be building anything this sprint

 #### Learning goals for each round
 Here are some ideas for learning goals:
- - Small selforganizing teams: start off by not deviding people into 4 groups but having them in one and look at the bottlenecks.
+ - Small self organizing teams: start off by not dividing people into 4 groups but having them in one and look at the bottlenecks.
  - Minimize work in progress: try to make them work on more than they can chew, preassure them to overcomitting.
  - Communication with the PO.

 ## Post-game evaluation
+After the game it is important that we reiterate what learning points we are trying to emphasize throughout this game.
+Most likely the students are confused and a bit annoyed with the product owners.

+The following points are essential to bring forth:
+- It is not that far from real life experience
+- Small Tasks
+- Minimize Feedback Loop
+- Destroy your assumptions
+- Continous Integration / Feedback is an enable
+- Demand access to your PO throughtout the sprint

+## Outline for session of 2 x 45 minutes
+- Introduction (15 minutes)
+  - Who's got the roles
+  - Place people
+  - Make sure everyone has supplies
+- 3 iterations with retrospectives

+- Break

+- 3 Iterattions with retrospective
+- Post game evaluation (15 minutes)